-- Lapwing declining both nationally and locally.
-Nests on Grazing marsh, set a side, and hill pasture. - Redshank declining both nationally and locally.
-Nests in wetland. - Snipe declining both nationally and locally.
-Nests in rushy pasture. - Curlew see Curlew SAP. - Yellow wagtail isolated pairs along River Ure.
-Marked decline in breeding and passage numbers. - Starling local decline matches national concern.
+Status of priority species Lapwing - declining both nationally and locally.
+Nests on Grazing marsh, set a side, and hill pasture.
+Redshank - declining both nationally and locally.
+Nests in wetland.
+Snipe - declining both nationally and locally.
+Nests in rushy pasture.
+Curlew - see Curlew SAP.
+Yellow wagtail - isolated pairs along River Ure.
+Marked decline in breeding and passage numbers. ■ Starling - local decline matches national concern.
 Winter visitor in large numbers.

-- Species-rich grasslands HAP

-- Upland hay meadow HAP

-- Flowing water HAP

-- Water vole SAP.

-- Curlew SAP.

-- Agricultural improvement through drainage, ploughing, re-seeding, fertiliser treatment, nitrogen input, pesticide treatment, slurry application. - Conversion to arable. - The shift from hay-making to silage production, locally identified as adversely affecting Curlew breeding. - Impoverishment due to heavy grazing pressure. - Lowered water tables as a result of land drainage improvements. - E Flood alleviation engineering, surface and ground water abstraction.

-- Traditional agricultural management, including hay cutting or grazing, and withdrawal of herbicides and fertiliser use. - Seasonally high water table. - Diverse landform and vegetation structure, such as dykes, scrapes and rougher grassland. - Flood defence works undertaken in an ecologically sensitive manner. - Buffer zones around high quality sites.

-- A number of farms are in Countryside Stewardship Scheme (CSS) ten-year agreements with options to manage and re-create this habitat on former arable land. - Recent work by the RSPB, English Nature and the EA has investigated the potential of some Lowland meadows and Floodplain grasslands to create floodplain wetlands. - The Swale and Ure Washlands Project (SUWP) promotes grazing marsh habitat re-creation on former mineral sites. - The Ure Initiative includes actions for this habitat (see Flowing water HAP). - The EA, water companies, Internal Drainage Boards (IDB) and local authorities have a statutory duty to further conservation during their work.

-- Bird data for key sites to be collected and passed to the SINC Panel to be matched to SINC bird criteria. - Available options for conserving this habitat are likely in the new Defra agri-environment scheme - Environmental Stewardship Scheme (ESS) - to be rolled out in 2005. - Habitat creation as an after use of mineral extraction, but note the current constraint of limiting sites that attract waterfowl due to civil and military airfields and the bird strike issue.

-Notify North Yorkshire County Council of sites where wading birds breed or where flocks gather.
+Links to other Action Plans Species-rich grasslands HAP Upland hay meadow HAP Flowing water HAP Water vole SAP.
+Curlew SAP.
+Threats Agricultural improvement through drainage, ploughing, re-seeding, fertiliser treatment, nitrogen input, pesticide treatment, slurry application.
+Conversion to arable.
+The shift from hay-making to silage production, locally identified as adversely affecting Curlew breeding.
+Impoverishment due to heavy grazing pressure.
+Lowered water tables as a result of land drainage improvements. □ Flood alleviation engineering, surface and ground water abstraction.
+Requirements Traditional agricultural management, including hay cutting or grazing, and withdrawal of herbicides and fertiliser use.
+Seasonally high water table.
+Diverse landform and vegetation structure, such as dykes, scrapes and rougher grassland.
+Flood defence works undertaken in an ecologically sensitive manner.
+Buffer zones around high quality sites.
+Current local action A number of farms are in Countryside Stewardship Scheme (CSS) ten-year agreements - with options to manage and re-create this habitat on former arable land.
+Recent work by the RSPB, English Nature and the EA has investigated the potential of some Lowland meadows and Floodplain grasslands to create floodplain wetlands.
+The Swale and Ure Washlands Project (SUWP) promotes grazing marsh habitat re-creation on former mineral sites.
+The Ure Initiative includes actions for this habitat (see Flowing water HAP).
+The EA, water companies, Internal Drainage Boards (IDB) and local authorities have a statutory duty to further conservation during their work.
+Opportunities ■ Bird data for key sites to be collected and passed to the SINC Panel to be matched to SINC bird criteria.
+Available options for conserving this habitat are likely in the new Defra agri-environment scheme Environmental Stewardship Scheme (ESS) - to be rolled out in 2005.
+Habitat creation as an after use of mineral extraction, but note the current constraint of limiting sites that attract waterfowl due to civil and military airfields and the bird strike issue.
+What you can do to help: ■ Notify North Yorkshire County Council of sites where wading birds breed or where flocks gather.

-Upland Heathland and Blanket Bog Habitat Action Plan